 We own a patent family that includes 3 applications pending across multiple jurisdictions (including the United States), and have claims directed to composition of matter, including ALG-000184 (our lead CAM molecule), pharmaceutical composition and method of use claims.
 This patent family also includes claims directed to combination treatment with our lead molecule with other modes of action drugs and drug candidates directed against CHB.
-The U.S. application, if issued, has an expected expiration of April 2040, excluding any potential patent term extension or adjustment.
+The U.S. application, if issued, is projected to expire in April 2040, excluding any potential patent term extension or adjustment.